Squeezed coherent state

 The term squeezed state is actually used for states with a standard deviation below that of the ground state for one of the operators or for a linear combination of the two.
 The idea behind this is that the circle denoting the uncertainty of a coherent state in the quadrature phase space (see right) has been "squeezed" to an ellipse of the same area.
 Note that a squeezed state does not need to saturate the uncertainty principle.

 Squeezed states of light were first produced in the mid 1980s.
 At that time, quantum noise squeezing by up to a factor of about 2 (3 dB) in variance was achieved, i.e. $\Delta^2 X \approx \Delta^2 X_g/2$.
-As of 2017, squeeze factors larger than 10 (10 dB) have been directly observed.
+As of 2017, a squeeze factor of 31 (15 dB) has been directly observed.